Democratic and Social Centre (Spain)

-Democratic and Social Centre (Centro Democrático y Social, CDS) is a liberal political party in Spain, which was founded in 1982 by Adolfo Suárez, former Prime Minister of Spain.
+Democratic and Social Centre (Centro Democrático y Social, CDS) was a liberal political party in Spain, founded in 1982 by former prime minister Adolfo Suárez.
 The party was a member of the Liberal Democratic and Reformist Group in the European Parliament and the Liberal International.
 In 2006, most of its remaining members merged into the People's Party, though a reduced faction continued the party, which won some seats in the 2007 local elections.